New England Cruises

 New England CRUISE OPTIONS: Small Ship & Windjammer Cruising

 There are also several companies offering small ship and unique cruising options to explore the New England region.
 These boats explore smaller ports and harbors that cannot be accessed by the larger ships and provide more intimate settings — ranging from 100 to fewer than 10 passengers.
 Some even allow you to steer the course!

 American Cruise Lines: this company specializes in a unique style of small ship (maximum of 120 passengers) with trips around Rhode Island and the coast of New England, including the islands.
 Departures from Rhode Island and Maine.

 Blount Small Ship Adventures (formerly American Canadian Caribbean Line): Blount offers trips along the coast of Maine, Maine islands, and Lake Champlain.
-On board are historians and naturalists, wine-tastings, photography workshops and culinary demonstrations…and always less than 96 guests.
+On board are historians and naturalists, wine tastings, photography workshops and culinary demonstrations…and always fewer than 96 guests.

 Travel Dynamics International: one of the leading operators of high-caliber educational programs aboard small cruise ships, Travel Dynamics International offers customized New England voyages guided by distinguished scholars and experts.
 Itineraries cruise Maine’s breathtaking coast, Nantucket and Martha’s Vineyard, as well as Providence and historic Newport, Rhode Island.